-The medical name for a heart attack, coronary thrombosis, was only coined in 1912 by a Chicago Physician named James Herrick.
+The medical name for a heart attack, coronary thrombosis, was coined in 1912 by a Chicago Physician named James Herrick.
 Thus, the condition where a piece of the coronary, or heart artery wall, ruptured causing a clot or obstruction in the artery did not even have a specific name before that.
 Mind you the condition of coronary arteries had been known for hundreds of years.
 The Ancient Greeks labelled it atherosclerosis: literally hardened porridge.

 Another condition ascribed to atherosclerosis was pain in the centre of the chest, often radiating to the jaw and to the arms, and especially on exertion.
 This was labelled angina pectoris in 1768 by an English Physician called William Heberden.
 The treatment was to give brandy: alcohol does have a vasodilating effect on arteries.
 But this condition did not lead to death and appears to have been chronic over many years in those afflicted by it.

 But then something in the early twentieth century created a new, unstable disease.
 Instead of arteries leading to bouts of chest pain on exertion, the new condition resulted in a totally blocked artery requiring the patient to be hospitalized.
 Now the blockage, or plaque, ruptures and spills its contents, liquid fat, into the arterial stream where it acts like crazy glue and forms a clot.
 In the 1970s a medication, streptokinase, was developed which was injected in the emergency room to dissolve the clot and restore the circulation.